-A similar quantification procedure can be applied to the vibration component 1x (Fig. 5 (c5)) evolving from 0 Hz to nearly 50 Hz during the transient.
-Harmonic tracking is more difficult under these conditions, especially due the fact that several components share the same time-frequency box.
-Moreover, both waveforms cannot be directly compare since they show different magnitudes: stress in the case of the for experimental simulation and acceleration, the measurements.
-Nevertheless, for the broken bar case good results were achieved, yielding the fault indicator (14) a value of 25.2 dB for the simulated waveform and 30.8 dB when studying the experimental one.
-Fig. 7 shows the energy distribution for both analysis, differing greatly since the real motor crosses a resonant region before achieving stationary speed and these effects for which also the load and the support structure contribute, cannot be taken into acount in a 2D simulation.
+A similar quantification procedure can be applied to the vibration component lx (Fig. 6 (c5)) evolving from 0 Hz to nearly 50 Hz during the transient and corresponding to the turning speed of the rotor.
+Harmonic tracking is more difficult under these conditions, in the experimental signal because of the higher noise content, and in the simulated one due to the fact that several components share the same time-frequency box.
+Both waveforms are thus compared for the broken bar state using acceleration, in which a good tracking of the variable frequency component was obtained in both experimental and simulated cases for the evolution of this harmonic between 20 and 45 Hz.
+The fault indicator (14) yields a value of 35.8 dB for the experimental waveform and 78.7 dB when studying the simulated one, which well portrays the small contribution of the electric fault to this component, mainly affected by mechanical sources.
+Furthermore, Fig. 10 shows the energy profile during part of the transient for both analysis, differing greatly since the real motor crosses a resonant region before achieving stationary speed and these effects for which also the load and the support structure contribute, cannot be taken into account in a 2D simulation.

-Fig. 7.
-Energy in the Ix (vibration) component for the broken bar case.
+Fig. 10.
+Energy in the lx (vibration) component for the broken bar state.
+Experimental (top) and simulated (bottom).